w3f/Grants-Program/applications/openPayroll.md

 #### <a name="step3"></a>3.- Implement and test the payroll contract

-Build an Ink! contract, its purpose is to manage a treasury, that can only be spent by the parameters set by the owner at creation point.
+Build an Ink! contract, which purpose is to manage a treasury, that can only be spent by the parameters set by the owner at creation point.
 Those parameters can be changed over the time and more beneficiaries can be added or removed.
-The data contained on chain are the addresses of the beneficiaries, the owners address, the period, the base payment and the multipiers.
-This information is public and accessible though the blockchain explorer for every person to access.
+The funds in the treasury can be withdrawn by the owner of the contract if needed.
+This could be helpful in the case of migrating to a new version of openPayroll, amending a mistake of sending too much funds, etc. The data contained on chain are the addresses of the beneficiaries, the owners address, the period, the base payment and the multipiers.
+This information is public and accessible though the blockchain explorer for every person.
+Each payee multipliers can be updated individually E.g. if a developer is promoted, his seniority multiplier will be changed so he will earn more money.
+The contract also will be pausable, so the owner can stop the payments if needed.
+We will provide some helper functions to let the payees know how much they can claim at any given time, and also a function that the owner can call to know how much will be paid in the next period with the current parameters.

 #### <a name="step4"></a>4.- Integrate the interface with the contracts

 Use polkadotJs to generate all the posible interactions with the contract, those include:

-- Creation parameters needed to create a new contract,
+- Creation parameters needed to create a new payroll contract:

+  - Base amount
+  - Multipliers
+  - Period
+  - Beneficiaries

-- Contract interactions:
+- Contract interactions from the owner's perspective:

-  - Changing the current parameters in the contract
+  - Change the current parameters in the contract.
+  - Add or remove beneficiaries.
+  - Withdraw funds from the treasury.
+  - Pause the contract.
+  - Change the owner of the contract.
+  - Calculate the amount that will be paid in the next period.

+- Contract interactions from the payees' perspective:
+  - Calculate the amount that they can claim.
+  - Calculate the amount that they can claim in the next period with the current parameters.
-  - Claiming the payments that are already released.
+  - Claim the payments that are already available.

-Once the treasury has funds, the only way to spend it is by the beneficiaries claiming their payment.
-This ensures that the funds are always available for the payees and cannot be spent by the contract owner.

 #### <a name="step5"></a>5.- Quality Assurance

-In this step we'll work on security and usability, checking the functionality and reviewing all of the interactions between the UX and the smart contracto.
+In this step we'll work on security and usability, checking the functionality and reviewing all of the interactions between the UX and the smart contracts.
-This includes building a suite of automated testing including happy paths and edge cases.
+This includes building a suite of automated testing not only including happy paths, but also including edge cases.
 We aim for a high code coverage to minimize the chances of bugs.
+We will perform e2e testing using tools such as Selenium or Puppeteer to ensure that the frontend and the smart contract are behaving as expected.

 #### <a name="step6"></a>6.- Build a Dockerized deliverable